Rosuav/MustardMine/README.md

 * Maybe make a "copy setup to clipboard" to allow them to be shared?
 Use the same JSON format as is in the backup file, so you can cherry-pick from there too.
-* Tags are currently restricted to old-style (limit 5, use the IDs).
-When the Twitch API grows support for new-style tags (limit 10, free-form), switch to pushing those out.
-Saved setups may need to be migrated, eg "Family Friendly" to "FamilyFriendly", but hopefully Twitch will return them in the correct format.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.